Swim Meet FAQs

 9. How do prelims and finals work?

-All swimmers are eligible to swim in prelims as long as they have swam in at least one regular season meet.
-The top 12 times (10 and under) and top 6 times (11 and up) in each event will swim in finals.
+Swimmers need to have swam in at least one regular season meet to be eligible to swim in prelims.
+The top 12 times (10 and under) and top 6 times (11 and up) in each prelim event will swim in finals.
 The results from prelims are posted as soon as they are available at the prelim swim meets.
 Note that there are 2 alternates per event/age.
-If your swimmer is listed as an alternate, please plan on coming to finals in case another swimmer scratches.
+If your swimmer is listed as an alternate, please plan on coming to finals in case another swimmer can't make it.
 The coaches will form the relays after the finals results are posted.
 In some cases, relay swimmers may not have qualified for an individual event at finals so please check the meet sheets carefully.

 10. Is there food available for sale at the swim meets?